apache/flink/docs/content/docs/deployment/elastic_scaling.md

 - **Unused slots**: If the max parallelism for slot sharing groups is not equal, slots offered to Adaptive Scheduler might be unused.
 - Scaling events trigger job and task restarts, which will increase the number of Task attempts.

+## Adaptive Batch Scheduler

+The Adaptive Batch Scheduler can automatically decide parallelisms of operators for batch jobs.
+If an operator is not set with a parallelism, the scheduler will decide parallelism for it according to the size of its consumed datasets.
+This can bring many benefits:
+- Batch job users can be relieved from parallelism tuning
+- Automatically tuned parallelisms can better fit consumed datasets which have a varying volume size every day
+- Operators from SQL batch jobs can be assigned with different parallelisms which are automatically tuned

+### Usage

+To automatically decide parallelisms for operators with Adaptive Batch Scheduler, you need to:
+- Configure to use Adaptive Batch Scheduler.
+- Set the parallelism of operators to `-1`.

+#### Configure to use Adaptive Batch Scheduler
+To use Adaptive Batch Scheduler, you need to:
+- Set `jobmanager.scheduler: AdaptiveBatch`.
+- Leave the [`execution.batch-shuffle-mode`]({{< ref "docs/deployment/config" >}}#execution-batch-shuffle-mode) unset or explicitly set it to `ALL-EXCHANGES-BLOCKING` (default value) due to ["ALL-EXCHANGES-BLOCKING jobs only"](#limitations-2).

+In addition, there are several related configuration options that may need adjustment when using Adaptive Batch Scheduler:
+- [`jobmanager.adaptive-batch-scheduler.min-parallelism`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-min-parallelism): The lower bound of allowed parallelism to set adaptively.
+Currently, this option should be configured as a power of 2, otherwise it will be rounded up to a power of 2 automatically.
+- [`jobmanager.adaptive-batch-scheduler.max-parallelism`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-max-parallelism): The upper bound of allowed parallelism to set adaptively.
+Currently, this option should be configured as a power of 2, otherwise it will be rounded down to a power of 2 automatically.
+- [`jobmanager.adaptive-batch-scheduler.avg-data-volume-per-task`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-avg-data-volume-per-task): The average size of data volume to expect each task instance to process.
+Note that since the parallelism of the vertices is adjusted to a power of 2, the actual average size will be 0.75~1.5 times this value.
+It is also important to note that when data skew occurs, or the decided parallelism reaches the max parallelism (due to too much data), the data actually processed by some tasks may far exceed this value.
+- [`jobmanager.adaptive-batch-scheduler.default-source-parallelism`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-default-source-parallelism): The default parallelism of data source.

+#### Set the parallelism of operators to `-1`
+Adaptive Batch Scheduler will only decide parallelism for operators whose parallelism is not specified by users (parallelism is `-1`).
+So if you want the parallelism of operators to be decided automatically, you should configure as follows:
+- Set `parallelism.default: -1`
+- Set `table.exec.resource.default-parallelism: -1` in SQL jobs.
+- Don't call `setParallelism()` for operators in DataStream/DataSet jobs.
+- Don't call `setParallelism()` on `StreamExecutionEnvironment/ExecutionEnvironment` in DataStream/DataSet jobs.

+### Performance tuning

+1. It's recommended to use [Sort Shuffle](https://flink.apache.org/2021/10/26/sort-shuffle-part1.html) and set [`taskmanager.network.memory.buffers-per-channel`]({{< ref "docs/deployment/config" >}}#taskmanager-network-memory-buffers-per-channel) to `0`.
+This can decouple the required network memory from parallelism, so that for large scale jobs, the "Insufficient number of network buffers" errors are less likely to happen.
+2. It's recommended to set [`jobmanager.adaptive-batch-scheduler.max-parallelism`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-max-parallelism) to the parallelism you expect to need in the worst case.
+Values larger than that are not recommended, because excessive value may affect the performance.
+This option can affect the number of subpartitions produced by upstream tasks, large number of subpartitions may degrade the performance of hash shuffle and the performance of network transmission due to small packets.

+### Limitations

+- **Batch jobs only**: Adaptive Batch Scheduler only supports batch jobs.
+Exception will be thrown if a streaming job is submitted.
+- **ALL-EXCHANGES-BLOCKING jobs only**: At the moment, Adaptive Batch Scheduler only supports jobs whose [shuffle mode]({{< ref "docs/deployment/config" >}}#execution-batch-shuffle-mode) is `ALL-EXCHANGES-BLOCKING`.
+- **The decided parallelism will be a power of 2**: In order to ensure downstream tasks to consume the same count of subpartitions, the configuration option [`jobmanager.adaptive-batch-scheduler.max-parallelism`]({{< ref "docs/deployment/config" >}}#jobmanager-adaptive-batch-scheduler-max-parallelism) should be set to be a power of 2 (2^N), and the decided parallelism will also be a power of 2 (2^M and M <= N).
+- **FileInputFormat sources are not supported**: FileInputFormat sources are not supported, including `StreamExecutionEnvironment#readFile(...)` `StreamExecutionEnvironment#readTextFile(...)` and `StreamExecutionEnvironment#createInput(FileInputFormat, ...)`.
+Users should use the new sources([FileSystem DataStream Connector]({{< ref "docs/connectors/datastream/filesystem.md" >}}) or [FileSystem SQL Connector]({{< ref "docs/connectors/table/filesystem.md" >}})) to read files when using the Adaptive Batch Scheduler.
+- **Inconsistent broadcast results metrics on WebUI**: In Adaptive Batch Scheduler, for broadcast results, the number of bytes/records sent by the upstream task counted by metric is not equal to the number of bytes/records received by the downstream task, which may confuse users when displayed on the Web UI.
+See [FLIP-187](https://cwiki.apache.org/confluence/display/FLINK/FLIP-187%3A+Adaptive+Batch+Job+Scheduler) for details.

 {{< top >}}